A great new staple for my healthy eating days includes Hummus Crusted Tofu with Rosemary. Read below for the reasons behind the recipe!

 - Marinated Tofu (Recipe below)

 - Hummus (Recipe Below)

 - Follow the steps below to marinate the tofu.
-After the tofu has marinated for the allotted time, go ahead and leave the marinade in the pan and make sure the tofu is distributed evenly across the bottom of the pan and then pour hummus over the tofu.
+After the tofu has marinated for the allotted time, go ahead and leave the marinade in the pan and make sure the tofu is distributed evenly across the bottom of the pan.
+Then pour hummus over the tofu.
 Be sure each piece is covered.
 You can even stir the tofu gently to ensure each side is amply covered.
 We’re going for a thick coating of hummus over each piece of tofu.

 - Allow the tofu to cool slightly and serve over brown rice.